 Symptoms of Bladder Problems in Aging People

 The symptoms of bladder challenges can be similar to symptoms of other internal health challenges.
 This is why it is crucial to have a health expert examine you to determine the problem.
 The symptoms can include:

 - Urinary incontinence: the inability to hold urine or frequently leaking urine

-- If you need to urinate more than eight times per day or wake up several times per night to urinate
+- Urinating more than eight times per day or waking up several times per night to urinate

 - Cloudy or bloody urine